Welcome to the Art Department

 |Mr P Chapman||Subject Leader: Art and Photography|

 The department aim to create a learning environment whereby all students are able to access excellent practice and be nurtured and extended.
 Staff are collaborative, proactive and are part of the evolving dialogue with each other, the students and the wider world of the Arts.
 Our aspiration is of the highest order and as such we aim to provide our students with the following:

 - To produce creative work, exploring ideas and recording experiences.

 - To become proficient in drawing, painting, sculpture and other art, craft and design techniques.

 - To evaluate and analyse creative works using the language of art, craft and design.

 - To know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-- The intent for our Art and Design curriculum clearly sits within the holistic vision of the school. “ At Trinity, we believe that we here to grow stronger and better so that we can serve others both in our own community and those communities attached to it, be it our neighborhood, our country or those communities in the world which require our special support.
-At Trinity, we believe we are here to develop our God-given talents”.
-It is our belief that all students have an entitlement to a creative experience that fully contributes to the well-rounded individual, and in so doing we can enhance aspiration, work within a shared climate of endeavor and a willingness to strive.
+- The intent for our Art and Design curriculum clearly sits within the ethos of the school.
+To “develop a community which is compassionate and dedicated to the pursuit of excellence in all aspects.”
+It is our belief that all students have an entitlement to a creative experience that fully contributes to the well-rounded individual and their personal development, and in so doing we can enhance aspiration, work within a shared climate of endeavour and a willingness to strive.